 The decree passed by the court has to be enforced in the manner provided under the CPC.
-Whileenforcing a decree, the execution court usually does not go into the merits of the dispute and/orre-appreciate the evidence presented before the court which passed the decree.
+While enforcing a decree, the execution court usually does not go into the merits of the dispute and/or re-appreciate the evidence presented before the court which passed the decree.
 For the purposes of execution of the decree, the court has the power to seize the property (movable and immovable) of the judgment debtor until the decree is satisfied.
-In case, the judgment debtor isunable to satisfy the decree, the court can also dispose off/sell the assets of the judgment debtor.
+In case, the judgment debtor is unable to satisfy the decree, the court can also dispose of/sell the assets of the judgment debtor.

 The Indian courts are also empowered to enforce a foreign decree.
-A decree passed by a court of a foreign country which has been recognized as a reciprocating territory by the Governmentcan be enforced by filing of an enforcement-cum-execution petition before the Indian courts having appropriate jurisdiction.
+A decree passed by a court of a foreign country which has been recognized as a reciprocating territory by the Government and the decree has been passed by the superior court of the said reciprocating territory can be enforced by filing of an enforcement-cum-execution petition before the Indian courts having appropriate jurisdiction.
 Such decrees shall then be enforced in the same manner as a decree passed by an Indian court.
-In relation to a judgment/decree passed by a court of a non- reciprocating territory, a fresh suit would have to be instituted wherein the foreign judgment/decree shall hold evidentiary value.
+In relation to a judgment/decree passed by a court of a non-reciprocating territory and/or by a foreign court which is not a superior court, a fresh suit would have to be instituted wherein the foreign judgment/decree shall hold evidentiary value.